-Similar to Bismarck, Hood had powerful 15 inch guns.
-It could also speed up to 30 knots.
+Similar to Bismarck, Hood had powerful 15 inch guns and could also speed up to 30 knots.
 Nearly 1,500 sailors worked aboard the vessel.

 There were important differences between the rival ships, however.
 Hood was technically not a battleship but a battlecruiser.
 To gain speed, less protective armor was built over Hood‘s deck.
 While gun sizes were similar, the battleship Bismarck had more advanced weaponry.